How Much Does A Headstone Cost? (3 Brilliant Ways To Save!)

 Since marble is porous, it requires more upkeep and will weather over time, ultimately taking on the white-ish appearance commonly associated with headstones.

 Granite is a durable stone that can last for hundreds if not thousands of years.
-In fact, while technically some granites are more difficult to scratch than others, ANY granite will essentially last forever.
+While technically, some granites are more difficult to scratch than others, ANY granite will essentially last forever.

 As a result, your granite monument should appear and feel the same today as it would in 100,000 years or longer.